MariosGkMeng/mIn_pyOut/README.md

 ## MATLAB and Python functions

 The main python script of the repository contains the variable "list_py_funcs" (see section "User defined parameters").
 Since MATLAB uses indexing via parentheses as well as passing function arguments in parentheses, whereas Python uses brackets for the former procedure, Python will treat a function as a variable by default.
-To avoid this, simply add the function name to the list variable "list_py_funcs", so that it is treated as a function.
+To avoid this, simply add the function name to the list variable "list_mat_py_funcs", so that it is treated as a function.

 # Open issues
 - [ ] Convert function handles (MATLAB) to lambda functions (Python)